UBC-MDS/DSCI524_Text_Analyzer_19/README.md

 ## Ecosystem Fit

-`txtanalyzer` integrates into the Python NLP ecosystem by offering a simple yet powerful toolkit for analyzing text data.
-While other Python libraries like [NLTK](https://www.nltk.org/) and [spaCy](https://spacy.io/) provide extensive NLP functionalities, `txtanalyzer` focuses on making sentiment analysis, keyword extraction, and language pattern visualization more accessible and user-friendly.
+`messageanalyzer` integrates into the Python NLP ecosystem by offering a simple yet powerful toolkit for analyzing text data.
+While other Python libraries like [NLTK](https://www.nltk.org/) and [spaCy](https://spacy.io/) provide extensive NLP functionalities, `messageanalyzer` focuses on making sentiment analysis, keyword extraction, and language pattern visualization more accessible and user-friendly.

 For keyword extraction, packages like [YAKE](https://github.com/LIAAD/yake) and [RAKE-NLTK](https://pypi.org/project/rake-nltk/) provide similar functionality.
 However, TextAnalyzer combines these tasks into a unified and streamlined workflow.